LICHTENBERGERHugo/DSL-csv/LLM_README.md

     python ./thorium/myLlmGenerator.py <output_language> <path_to_th3_code>

 You can find some demo in the **./thorium/llmGenerated** folder which contains the generated code in R and Python for TH3 code in **./thorium/test-cases**.
+The code related to the LLM with OpenAPI is located in myLlmGenerator.py.

 ### Methode
 Initally, I have tried to generate the output code only with the input th3 code and a question.
 The output code wasn't correct at all and the output includes a lot of explanation in text while we aim to generate pure code.